zengbing15/lumos_doc/docs/preparation/hellolumos.md

 The connection with the CKB node is established by the setup of the config manager and the Lumos indexer in the <u>index.ts</u> file.
 The Lumos indexer indexes cells locally to provide cells for queries and transaction requests.
 For more information about setting up the config manager, see [Set Up the Config Manger](../tutorials/config).
 For more information about setting up the Lumos indexer, see [Set Up the Lumos Indexer](../tutorials/indexer).

-The functions like querying on cells in <u>querycells.ts</u>, building transactions in <u>buildTXs.ts</u> are all facilitated based on the Lumos framework.
+The query functions on cells and transactions are all facilitated based on the Lumos framework.
+For more information, see [Query on Cells](../tutorials/querycells) and [Query on Transactions](../tutorials/querytransactions).

-The <u>querycells.ts</u> file implements several sample functions by utilizing Lumos utilities for querying on cells.
-For more information, see [Query on Cells](../tutorials/querycells).

-The <u>querytransactions.ts</u> file implements several sample functions by utilizing Lumos utilities for querying on transactions.
-For more information, see [Query on Transactions](../tutorials/querytransactions).

 The <u>buildTXs.ts</u> file implements several sample functions by utilizing Lumos utilities for assembling common transfer transactions, DAO deposit and withdraw transactions.
 For more information, see [Assembling Transactions](../tutorials/buildtransactions).

-This guide will help you to get a general idea about the usage of Lumos through a common transaction.
-The full code of the example can be found here.

 ## Prerequisites

-The following Prerequisites apply for walking through this guide:
+The following Prerequisites apply for walking through the Hello Lumos example:

 - The development environment is set up.
 For more information, see [Set Up the Development Environment](../preparation/setupsystem).
 - The CKB node is installed and started on DEV chain.
 For more information, see [Install a CKB Node](../preparation/installckb).